The following words and terms, when used in this Subchapter, have the following meaning, unless the context clearly indicates otherwise:

 "Interlocutory decree" means a temporary court order, after the filing of the adoption petition that gives the petitioner temporary care and custody of the child until the final decree of adoption is entered by the court.

-"Licensed child-placing agency" means a private agency licensed by DHS that arranges for or places a child who is legally available for adoption, in an adoptive home.
+"Licensed child-placing agency" means a private agency licensed by OKDHS that arranges for or places a child who is legally available for adoption, in an adoptive home.

 (A) he and the child's mother are married to each other and the child is born during the marriage;